Housebuilders broadly welcomed announcements by Chancellor George Osborne in today’s Spending Review to boost house building.

 Patricia Moore, UK managing director of infrastructure at the global construction consultancy Turner & Townsend was mostly positive about the announcement, but warned this was no blank cheque and the story will be different for those on the ground in the industry.

-She said: “To make a large injection into Britain’s strategic infrastructure in the face of cuts elsewhere is a bet on the power of infrastructure to drive broader economic growth.
+She said: “To make a large injection into Britain’s strategic infrastructure in the face of cuts elsewhere like in the plant hire industry, is a bet on the power of infrastructure to drive broader economic growth.

 “But this is no blank cheque.
 The Chancellor has thrown down the gauntlet to the infrastructure industry – with the big increase in the Department of Transport’s capital budget being matched by a 37% cut in its day-to-day spending.
 “While the cash pledged to headline-grabbing new projects like Crossrail 2 and HS3 is welcome, it will be a different story for those charged with maintaining and upgrading Britain’s existing rail and road network.